Millicent

 Millicent has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Millicent's estimated population is around 5,298.
-This reflects an increase of 188 people since the 2021 Census, which reported a population of 5,110.
-The change is inferred from AreaSearch's estimate of 5,274 residents following examination of ABS' latest ERP data release (June 2024) and validation of an additional 50 new addresses since the Census date.
+Based on analysis of ABS population updates for Millicent and new addresses validated by AreaSearch, as of Feb 2026 the suburb's population is estimated at around 5,304.
+This reflects an increase of 194 people since the 2021 Census, which reported a population of 5,110.
+The change is inferred from the resident population of 5,274 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 54 validated new addresses since the Census date.
 This level of population equates to a density ratio of 34 persons per square kilometer.
-Millicent's growth rate of 3.7% since census positions it within 2.9 percentage points of the SA3 area (6.6%), demonstrating competitive growth fundamentals.
-Interstate migration contributed approximately 73.0% of overall population gains during recent periods, primarily driving the area's population growth.
+Population growth for Millicent was primarily driven by interstate migration, contributing approximately 73.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends anticipate lower quartile growth for national non-metropolitan areas, with the Millicent statistical area (Lv2) expected to grow by 153 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, lower quartile growth of regional areas across the nation is anticipated.
+Millicent is expected to grow by 156 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.4% in total over the 17 years.

 Frequently Asked Questions - Population